hughesevoanth/glsmr/README.md

 4. instrument: column name indicating the designated instrument (NOT d.hat | instrument predicted exposure)
 5. linear_covariates: column name indicating the designated covariates that should always be considered parametric or linear.
 6. smooth_covariates: column name indicating the designated covariates that should be modeled as non-linear smooths in the GAMs.
-7. strata: a string vector of "quartiles", "deciles", or a numeric vector of user defined boundries.
+7. strata: a single numeric value to define the number of quantiles, or a numeric vector (>= length 3) of user defined boundries.
-	- Example: strata = c(1,10,20,300) would give the following 3 strata
+	- Example: strata = c(1,10,20,30) would give the following 3 strata
 		- x >= 1 & x < 10 ; 1 to 10 including 1.
 		- x >= 10 & x < 20 ; 10 to 20 including 10.
 		- x >= 20 & x <= 30 ; 20 to 30 including 20 and 30.